 This is the light box I use:

-And this is the more powerful version for more intense benefits
+And this is the more powerful version for more intense benefits:

-With the 10,000 lux lightbox, Light therapy usually involves daily sessions of about 20 to 30 minutes.
+With the 10,000 lux lightbox, light therapy usually involves daily sessions of about 20 to 30 minutes.
 You sit or work near a lightbox.
 You can set it on your table or desk at home.
 That way you can read or do some other activity while having light therapy.
 And you want to have the box 16 to 24 inches from your face.

-Risks and Precautions with Light Therapy
+Risks and Precautions With Light Therapy

-Light therapy has very few risks, however, using artificial lightboxes can trigger irritability or even mania however, so if you have bipolar disorder or manic disorder or you’ve experienced manic episodes in the past you’ll want to be very cautious using light therapy and you’ll want to work with your doctor to figure out if that’s even a good option for you.
+Light therapy has very few risks.
+However, using artificial lightboxes can trigger irritability or even mania.
+So if you have bipolar or manic disorder or you’ve experienced manic episodes in the past, you’ll want to be very cautious using light therapy, and you’ll want to work with your doctor to figure out if that’s even a good option for you.

 Tanning beds are not an alternative.
-They release a different wavelength of light and they can increase skin cancer risk just like exposure to sunlight does.
+They release a different wavelength of light, and they can increase skin cancer risk just like exposure to sunlight does.

 And antidepressants are a valid form of treatment, with lots of research behind them, but they do come with side effects.
-One of the best things about Light therapy is that it has very few side effects, and that’s it’s also an effective way to treat seasonal and non-seasonal depression.
+One of the best things about light therapy is that it has very few side effects, and it’s also an effective way to treat seasonal and non-seasonal depression.